American-Institutes-for-Research/dsaa-ncme-2024/CURRICULUM.md

 [image of new bookdown, GIF for emphasis on interactivity]

-You can imagine bookdown as a format designed to combine the features of data tables,
+You can imagine `bookdown` as a format designed to combine the features of data tables, textual explanations, and code.

-The following table summarizes some features of R Markdown and bookdown as compared to familiar alternatives.
+The following table summarizes some features of R Markdown and `bookdown` as compared to familiar alternatives.

 | Features                             | Microsoft Word/Google Docs                                   | R Markdown                 | bookdown                   |
 | ------------------------------------ | ------------------------------------------------------------ | -------------------------- | -------------------------- |